 Here is the equipment we use on a daily basis.
 Every vanlifer is different and will want/need different things from luxury campervans to basic conversions like ours.
-But these are the essentials for cooking, eating, washing and relaxing in a van!
+But these are the van life essentials for cooking, eating, washing and relaxing!

 Cooking and Eating in a Van